hongtao510/SmartMoneyTracker/README.md

    * Proposed solution: Kafka + Flink

 ### What are the primary engineering challenges?
 Why would a Data Engineering Hiring Manager care about this project?
- * Learn a number of new tools/platform in a short term, and use them to solve a real world problem.
+ * Learn and understand a number of new tools/platforms in a three weeks, as well as be able to employ them to solve a real world problem.

 ### Proposed architecture
 ![alt text](image/flow_chart1.png "Proposed architecture")